 Help Maintain the WWII Honor Roll & Monument

-WWII HONOR ROLL & MONUMENT PROJECT
+WWII HONOR ROLL & MONUMENT HISTORY

 As the Second World War was ending, the local chapter of Blue Star Mothers wanted to honor the people from the Rochester area who served in the armed forces during the war.
 After successful fundraising, the WWII Roll Call Memorial was dedicated at the intersection of Fifth Street (now University Drive) and Walnut Boulevard in 1945.
 The honor roll structure was built by the Pittsburgh Plate Glass Company with sixteen Carrara glass panels on the monument’s six sides.
 The rare Carrara panels were inscribed with 1,116 names of local citizens who served in uniform during the war, including 26 who gave their lives in the service of their country and the cause of freedom.